tblsoft/vagrant-ubuntu-solr5/README.md

 * ```mv package.box precise64-solr5.box```
 * ```vagrant box add precise64-solr5 precise64-solr5.box```
 * Use ```precise64-solr5``` as the name of the box in your VagrantFile ```config.vm.box = "precise64-solr5"```

+#Remarks
+* The project was forked from https://github.com/seshendra/vagrant-ubuntu-tomcat7